Bubbet/Risk-Of-Rain-Mods/BubbetsItems/README.md

 # Other
 If you have suggestions or questions, feel free to message `Bubbet#2639` or `GEMO#0176` on Discord.
+If you have any feedback or questions regarding the item stats of any of the items, you can contact `Conq#1738` through the modding discord.

 Mod is still being continuously worked on!
 Patience is key~